vegetabill/dotfiles/README.md

 ## New Macbook Setup Checklist

+### First Things First

+- Flycut clipboard manager (App Store)
+  - Without this I end up just copying empty lines and ruining my clipboard contents

 ### Productivity - GUI Apps

 Without these I might as well have a brick for a keyboard.

-- TimeOut (App Store) - microbreak 30sec every 20min for the old peepers
+- 🗓 MeetingBar (App Store) - see your next meeting and join with one click
-- [Spectacle](https://www.spectacleapp.com/) for window management shortcuts
+- 👓 [Spectacle](https://www.spectacleapp.com/) for window management shortcuts
-- Flycut clipboard manager (App Store)
 - [Raycast](https://www.raycast.com/) - like Alfred but better
+- 💊 Amphetamine (App Store) - Note: should NOT be used to avoid screen timeout.
+That would be insecure!

 ### Coding